 This course guides students through the principles and practices used in the rehabilitation of individuals with neurological conditions.
 The principles incorporate musculoskeletal and neurological therapeutic exercise across the lifespan.
 Proprioceptive neuromuscular facilitation, neurodevelopmental theory and other facilitation techniques are learned.
 Pediatric training for developmental conditions is explored.

-Prerequisites: PTAE-101, PTAE-107, PTAE-110, PTAE-211 Corequisites: PTAE-207, PTAE-208, PTAE-217L
+Prerequisites: PTAE-101, PTAE-107, PTAE-110, PTAE-211

+Corequisites: PTAE-207, PTAE-208, PTAE-217L

-PTAE-217L Neurological Rahabilitation Lab 0 Credits
+PTAE-217L Neurological Rahabilitation Lab

+This course is a corequisite lab PTAE-217.

+Corequisites: PTAE-217 PTAE-221 Seminar

-Lab: 4 hours per week Offering: Spring Only, All Years This course is a corequisite lab PTAE-217.
-Corequisites: PTAE-217 cultural/gender/aging/family dynamics in relation to disease, dysfunction, death and dying, and the grieving process.
+Psychosocial considerations are reviewed with application to cultural/gender/aging/family dynamics in relation to disease, dysfunction, death and dying, and the grieving process.
 In addition, caregiver self-care, assertive communication, and clinical burnout are presented.
 Includes an introduction to effective administration aspects of varied physical therapy environments.
 Preparation for entering the physical therapy workplace is also explored.
-A review of the required text with an emphasis on board exam study and test-taking strategies in included.
+A review of the required text with an emphasis on board exam study and test-taking strategies in